learn-co-curriculum/phase-1-review-strings-lab/README.md

 const excitedWelcomeMessage = welcomeMessage.toUpperCase();
 ```

-All strings in JavaScript have access to the same set of default methods, which are common operations like changing and returning a new string, searching through a string for specific character(s) and returning the match, and so on.
+All strings in JavaScript have access to the same set of default methods, which are common operations like changing a string and returning the new version, searching through a string for specific character(s) and returning the match, and so on.
 For example, we can use [`.toUpperCase()`][toUpperCase] and [`.toLowerCase()`][toLowerCase] on a string to make the entire string uppercase or lowercase.
 There are lots of other [string methods][string methods] that you'll find useful at various points throughout your JavaScript programming career.

 Rerun the tests; you should see the first seven tests passing.
 Woohoo!